-Not all of the blame mind you, since everyone has the ability to make their own decisions of course, but both parties need to take responsibility.
+Not all of the blame mind you since everyone has the ability to make their own decisions of course, but both parties need to take responsibility.

 The following is my line of questioning for the credit industry as I wonder where they come up with some of their practices.

-Dear credit provider,
+Dear credit providers,

 In light of the housing and credit crises of the past few years, I am left wondering about some of your practices in regard to the way you choose how to extend credit lines and how you deem certain applicants to be worthy of receiving a line of credit.